axioned/handbook/zoho.md

 **Portal Link:** https://projects.zoho.com/portal/prdxn

+## Timesheets

+At PRDXN we have Zoho projects as our internal Project Management and Time Tracking tool.

+In terms of creating transparency around your/the teams work we need to focus on Zoho Time Tracking.

+Please see/read the details in the PRDXN Handbook regarding the clarified requirements for Zoho time tracking: [Section 3.6.1 "Zoho Time Tracking"](http://bit.ly/PRDXN-Handbook).

+### Time Logging

+- In your Project click Timesheet in the left panel.
+- Click Add Log Time in the upper-right corner.
+- Select the Date, User, and the Task/Bug detail for which you are going to log time.
+- Log the time in Hours and set the Billing Status respectively.
+  - Billable hours: Refers to the hours included in the estimate.
+  - Non-billable hours: Refers to the hours not part of approved estimate.
+  - ***Note:** If unsure about this, reach out to the respective Project Manager.*
+- Click Add.

+#### View and Manage Entries

+You can view your logged hours in List/Grid/Month view and manage (Edit/Delete) your logged entries from the Timesheet tab.

+- Track Timesheet: Go to individual Project and client on Timesheet on left toolbar.
+- You can track your logged time by either clicking on List/Grid/Mnth view.
+- Under the List view, hover over the log and click on Setting icon .
+- Choose to edit or delete the entry accordingly.

 ## Creating a project

 > Only Project Managers and Admin users (Line Managers, Management and IT team) have access to create new projects.